 Each insurance company separate account that invests in a Fund must generally meet certain diversification requirements under Section 817(h) of the Internal Revenue Code in order for the annuities and insurance contracts funded by that separate account to be treated as "annuities" or "life insurance contracts" under the Internal Revenue Code.
 If all of the beneficial interests in a Fund are held by one or more insurance company separate accounts and certain other eligible holders, the diversification requirements of Section 817(h) may be applied by taking into account the assets of the Fund, rather than treating the interest in the Fund as a separate investment of each separate account investing in the Fund.
 Shares in the Funds are currently being offered only to separate accounts and other qualifying holders.
-In order to enable separate accounts investing all of their assets in a Fund to meet the diversification requirements in regulations promulgated under Section 817(h), each Fund will meet the following test: no more than 55% of the assets will be invested in any one investment; no more than 70% of the assets will be invested in any two investments; no more than 80% of the assets will be invested in any three investments; and no more than 90% will be invested in any four investments.
+In order to enable separate accounts investing all of their assets in a Fund to meet the diversification requirements; no more than 30% of the assets will be invested in any one investment; no more than 70% of the assets will be invested in any two investments; no more than 80% of the assets will be invested in any three investments; and no more than 90% will be invested in any four investments.
 Each separate account must meet the above diversification requirements within 30 days of the end of each calendar quarter; thus, each Fund intends to meet those requirements on the same schedule.